Five ways knowing your ideal customer will help you earn more money

 We’ll also send you a copy of our customer avatar template, that helps you gather all the information you need to know about your ideal customer to create a rounded profile – and really bring them to life.

-After watching our Ideal Customer Masterclass, you’ll you’ll be able to research, profile and find your perfect customers – and build products, pricing and marketing they’ll love and will want to buy.
+After watching our Ideal Customer Masterclass, you’ll be able to research, profile and find your perfect customers – and build products, pricing and marketing they’ll love and will want to buy.